AllCatchingEye/GamesEngineering-Client/README.md

 3. Nested/multidimensional arrays aren't supported either.
 4. Static member variables cannot be exposed to Blueprints.
 This can however be worked around by creating static methods that return the static variable.

+### 3.4 Changes to C++ and testing

+When making changes to C++ code, the Unreal Editor provides a feature called "Hot Reload", which allows the new compiled changes to (more or less) be effective immediatly.
+This works perfectly for "simple" changes to functions/methods.
+Edits to a the constructor or static variable initialization of a class however, will require the Unreal Editor to be restarted.
+If not, those changes won't take effect and may lead to unexpected or undefined behaviour.